GGulati/EternalSunshine/README.md

 # Build & Run
 Run ```npm run build``` to build the project.

 Use ```npm run deploy``` to create the optimized production version of the webpage.
-Note that the script goes to deploy/ and not bin/.
+(Note that the script goes to deploy/ and not bin/, so you might edit index.html to use the deploy version, for example).

 Then, open index.html in a browser.